Benzodiazepines Sleeping Pills and Antidepressant Recovery Experts

 Over the past 11 years we have assisted people in 73 countries and are here to help you too.

 How Point of Return can Help You

-The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Zoloft while also implementing the use of all-natural, calming nutraceuticals to ease symptoms.
+The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Zoloft while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.
 Zoloft is dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.

 We are prescription drug experts that specialize in Antidepressant withdrawals.

 How Our Zoloft Withdrawal Program Works:

 - Expert non-profit team that guides you through the process.

 - Zoloft Withdrawals are minimized by our specialized nutraceuticals .